Vet Tech Career Guide

-The base degree for a vet tech is a two year associate’s degree.
-To prepare for this, consider taking biology and similar science courses in high school.
-Strong math skills are also helpful.
-If you’re considering a career as a vet technologist instead of a vet tech, you may need a four year bachelor’s degree.
-Regardless of whether you choose a four year or two year program, you may study many aspects of animal care.
+The foundational degree for a vet tech is a two-year associate’s degree.
+To prepare for this, it is advisable to take biology and related science courses during high school.
+Strong mathematical skills can also prove beneficial.
+If your aspirations lean towards becoming a vet technologist rather than a vet tech, a four-year bachelor’s degree may be required.
+Regardless of whether you opt for a two-year or four-year program, you will delve into various aspects of animal care during your studies.
 Expect to learn:

 - How to administer anesthesia

 In addition to the in classroom, vet techs may receive clinical or on the job training.
 Some of the work these pros perform can’t be taught in a classroom setting, but requires hands on instruction.
 The AVMA requires internship or hands on clinical experience as part of their certified program.
 Depending on the school and the state, this may be called:

 Regardless of the title, the goal is generally the same.
 These programs aim to give students the chance to practice what they’ve learned in the classroom under the supervision of a trained tech or licensed veterinarian.

 Vet Tech Certification